maelys-mcardle/adventure/README.md

 Use the `help` command to get a listing of all possible commands.

-## Developing for adventure
+## Installing adventure to write games

-Make sure you have `git`, `npm` and `nodejs` installed.
+Make sure you have [NodeJS](https://nodejs.org/) and [Git](https://git-scm.com/) installed.
 To retrieve the code and start developing, run the following:

 ```bash
 # Download the source code.